Plan a Digital Event

 – How many people can participate at once, and for how long?

 – How will you moderate content?
-(Tip: it’s a good idea to have at least one person assigned to answering questions, sharing links, and removing posts if necessary)
+(Tip: it’s a good idea to have at least one person assigned as a moderator to answer questions, sharing links, and removing posts if necessary)

 Those are the basics!
 If you’re doing something that’s large and complex, it’s only more important to be sure that you have the right tools to be a success.
 Whatever the size and subject of your event, thanks for taking action for a better planet.
 Keep browsing earthday.org for more materials — we’re here to help you succeed.